 Last spring Apple shipped the first Watch, which is officially water resistant and unofficially water proof for short depths and durations.
-Last fall Apple the iPhone 6s, which, completely unofficially, is resistant to splashes and even dunks.
-The iPhone 7, due this coming fall, is rumored to be officially "water proof".
-So, what does that mean?
+Last fall Apple shipped the iPhone 6s, which — completely unofficially — is resistant to splashes and has even been shown surviving dunks.
+Repeated rumor has it, the iPhone 7, expected this September, will be water resistant.
+Officially.
+But, what does that mean?

 Water resistant vs. water proof